Vector Graphic: History

 The company's first product was a memory card for the S-100 bus.
 A full microcomputer using the Z80 microprocessor, the Vector 1, was introduced in 1977.
 There were several Vector Graphic models produced.
 The Vector 1+ had a floppy disk drive.
 The Vector Graphic 3 had a fixed keyboard housed in a combined screen terminal and CPU case.
 The Vector Graphic 4 was a transitional 8-bit and 16-bit hybrid model.

 Although primarily used with the CP/M operating system, the Vector 3 ran several others including OASIS, Micropolis Disk Operating System (MDOS), and Micropolis Z80 Operating System (MZOS).

 Early Vector Graphic models used the Micropolis floppy disk controller and Micropolis floppy disk drives.
 Later models were designed with the integrated floppy drive-hard drive controller and used Tandon floppy drives.

-Almost all used unusual 100-track per inch 5 ¼-inch floppy drives and 16-sector hard sector media.
+Almost all used unusual 100-track per inch 5¼-inch floppy drives and 16-sector hard sector media.
 Some models included 8-inch floppy drives and hard disk drives.

 Vector Graphic sales peaked in 1982, when the company was publicly trading at $36 million.
 It faltered soon after due to several factors.
 The introduction of the IBM PC in August 1981 shifted the market and smaller players lost momentum.
 The Vector 4 was accidentally pre-announced in April 1982, the same month that founder and chief hardware designer Robert Harp left the company after a dispute with co-founder (and wife) Lore Harp over control of the company.